Emilyann’s Biography & Press Kit

 Who is your favorite author?
 Who inspired you to write?

 There are so many I love!
 But if I have to narrow it down, I’d say Terry Brooks is my favorite author.
 The Elf Queen of Shannara has been my favorite book since I first read it in eighth grade, which is also about the time my love of writing truly began taking hold.
 I loved writing since I was little, but that’s when I really started doing it more in my free time.
 Over the years many others and encouraging people like family and teachers have inspired me to write.
 I’d also say that stylistically I picked up some influence from Suzanne Collins for the Obsidian Series.

 Do you have any writing-related rituals or quirks?

-This question is funny because I once asked my husband what quirk he has noticed.
-He said I stop sleeping when I’m writing.
-And he’s right!
+I stop sleeping when I’m writing.
 I become so invested in a project when I’m writing that I hardly sleep at night because I’m busy writing and I walk around day dreaming the story during the day.
 I suppose I’m pretty immersed when I get in the zone.

 © Emilyann Girdner 2011-2016.
 Information and photos on this page are free for use to the press and media, as long as the proper credit is given to the photographers, if a photo credit is listed.
 Third party logos are the property of their respective owners.
 Emilyann and Luminous Words Press are not claiming official affiliation or endorsement of any organizations or people mentioned on this website.
 In addition, please note that you are welcome to mention sources that are associated with the author on this page, but with the exception of the free to use Q&A at the bottom of this page, please do not copy and re-use interviews or verbiage from the sources mentioned on this page.
 Please contact us if you have questions about this.